openstack-infra/nodepool/doc/source/configuration.rst

         user: username
         apikey: key
         credentials-id: id
-      images:
-        - name: precise
-          providers:
-            - name: provider1
-              min-ready: 2
-            - name: provider2
-              min-ready: 2
-        - name: quantal
-          providers:
-            - name: provider1
-              min-ready: 4
     - name: jenkins2
       jenkins:
         url: https://jenkins2.example.org/
         user: username
         apikey: key
         credentials-id: id
-      images:
-        - name: precise
-          min-ready: 4
-          providers:
-            - name: provider1

 For targets, the `name` is required.
 If using Jenkins, the `url`, `user`, and `apikey` keys are required.
 If the `credentials-id` key is provided, Nodepool will configure the Jenkins slave to use the Jenkins credential identified by that ID, otherwise it will use the username and ssh keys configured in the image.

-For images specified for a target, all indicated keys are required.
-The name of an image should refer to one of the images specified in the `provider` section.
-Within the image section, a list of providers should be provided; this indicates which providers should be used to supply this image to this target.
-The `min-ready` field indicates that Nodepool should try to keep that number of nodes of this image type ready on this target at all times.